 John F. Kennedy High School: Welcome

 WELCOME friends, family, fans and Alumni of the Kennedy Eagles Football program.
 Thank you for taking the time to visit our website.
 Please check out what the site has to offer, including the 2018 schedule, roster, player profiles, 2017 photo/video highlights and much more!
-We hope that you will follow our Eagles through the regular season as they look to capture a third consecutive Brass Division title!
+We hope that you will follow our Eagles throughout the regular season as they look to capture a third consecutive Brass Division title!

 Thanks for your support.